Ryan McMahon Preview, Player Props: Rockies vs. Orioles

 Ryan McMahon At The Plate

-- In 40 games this year (33.1%), McMahon has picked up an RBI, and in 15 of those games (12.4%) he had more than one.
-He has also driven in three or more of his team's runs in seven contests.
+- McMahon has had at least one RBI in 32.8% of his games this year (40 of 122), with two or more RBI 15 times (12.3%).
+He has also accounted for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.